AlejandroNo4/Ruby-capstone/README.md

 - Clone this repository into tour computer
 - Get a Telegram API token
 - Set the token in the bot.rb file

-### Usage
-- In your Terminal, change the direction to the folder you just cloned, to the lib folder.
+- In your Terminal, change the direction to the folder you just cloned, to the bin folder.
 - Run the script file using the ruby bot.rb
 - Open Telegram and look for the MagicConchShell bot
 - Have Fun!

+### Usage

+Send to the bot a question.
+- Write a simple question ("yes" / "no" / "or" type).
+Otherwise, you will receive a "try it again" reply.

 ## Author